Deepak42074/vsdsram_sky130/README.md

     SVNM = V(C) - V(A) = 0.84 - 0.18 = 0.66V

-2. Static Current Noise Margin (SINM) : It is the peak current between first two crossing and it is the maximum tolerable DC current that can be injected into the SRAM cell     before its flip.
+2. Static Current Noise Margin (SINM) : It is the peak current between first two crossing and it is the maximum tolerable DC current that can be injected into the SRAM cell     before it flips.

     SINM = I(B) = ~299 uA